tushar2708/conveyor/README.md

 Conveyor will take that as a signal to shutdown, the node, and the ones that come next to it.
 As a rule of thumb, always let your source dictate when to finish up, all other will automatically follow it's lead.

-### Why did I go for the approach of "Implement an interface", and not "Write a function", like the one mentioned [here](https://blog.golang.org/pipelines) ?
+### Why did I go for the approach of "Implementing an interface", and not "Writing a function" for each node, like the one mentioned [here](https://blog.golang.org/pipelines) ?
-A function is what I started with, but I soon felt that if I am going to do anything real, and flexible I need something more than a single function.
-For example, I might want to run a SQL query, and fetch the results inside the source node, before starting the conveyor (while creating the executor itself, say inside a `func New MySQLSource()`), and then with each call of `Execute()`, I would just return the next entry.
+A function is what I had started with, but soon realised that if I am going to do anything flexible, I need something more than a single function.
+For example, I might want to run a SQL query while creating a node, and fetch the results inside the source node, before starting the conveyor machinery (say, inside a `func New MySQLSource()`), and then with each call of `Execute()`, I would just return the next entry.
 Or if I am using `ExecuteLoop()` I can just keep writing to the output channel inside a for loop.

 I couldn't do it elegantly using just a function.
 Also the `Count()` lets each node decide, how many concurrent go-routines should run for it.
-Which brings us to an important warning.
- Always keep your `Execute()` & `ExecuteLoop()` methods **race-free**.
+Which brings us to the next important gotcha- Always keep your `Execute()` & `ExecuteLoop()` methods **race-free**.
- Don't modify any of the receiver struct's parameters, inside these function.
+ Don't modify any of the receiver struct's parameters, inside these 2 functions.
- Just work with the incoming data, and stream th output to the next channel(s) If your read operation, isn't race-free (eg. reading from a file), consider using a single go-routine for source, and more for heavy lifting in later nodes.
+ Just work with the incoming data, and stream the output to the next channel(s) If your read operation(for source), isn't race-free (eg. reading from a file), consider using a single go-routine for source, and more for heavy lifting in later nodes.

 ## Monitoring, Logging, Progress tracking, and Timeout/Killing.